phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-generic-qemu.md

 # Running system on `riscv64-generic-qemu`

-This version is designated for RISC-V 64 processors based virt machine implemented by `qemu-system-riscv64`.
+This version is designated for RISC-V 64 processors based virtual machine implemented by `qemu-system-riscv64`.
 To launch this version two files should be provided - kernel file integrated with SBI firmware with embedded UART16550 interface driver, dummyfs filesystem and the`psh` shell and disk image with ext2 filesystem.